ikhm20/betheme-smart-search/README.md

 `/tmp/betheme-smart-search-cron.log`

+Note: `scripts/timeweb-cron.sh` and `scripts/timeweb-update.sh` auto-detect the plugin directory (relative to themselves), so they work even if your Timeweb path changes.

 ### First install (clone + atomic swap)
 - Create a private GitHub/GitLab repo with this plugin.
 - On the server, add an SSH key (recommended) and ensure `git` works.